 The true challenge of rejection involves working through the “rejection feeling” instead of seeking out ways to avoid it, such as imagining the situation will eventually change or refusing to risk rejection again in the future.
 Another challenge is to try and maintain critical/rational thought about the commonality of vulnerability and rejection between humans.
 As is the case in many Borderline Personality Disorder challenges, it becomes necessary to BOTH honestly face emotions while also working at being as logical as possible.

 For example, a person with BPD might notice that experiencing rejection is difficult, even “crushing” or “heartbreaking”, and that this is understandable because the desire to connect with other humans can sometimes be so strong.
-These emotions are also understandable for persons with BPD are naturally sensitive and passionate (and therefore easily vulnerable to hurt), and likewise because they tend to love and care with “all of their hearts” whenever they do love and care.
+These emotions are also understandable for persons with BPD because they are naturally sensitive and passionate (and therefore easily vulnerable to hurt), and likewise because they tend to love and care with “all of their hearts” whenever they do love and care.
 A person with BPD may furthermore have past experiences of rejection with significant others that linger as memory and sensitivity, and that may get triggered when new rejections are experienced.

 Some sort of validation of rejection is needed to work through a rejection experience if you have BPD.
 Without applying validation on some level, then the likelihood of resorting to avoidance tactics remains strong.
-It’s also important to remember that validation doesn’t mean at all that a person with BPD should get his way because he feels so strongly about something, but only that his feelings are understandable.
-Unfortunately, it is common for people – even people with BPD – to confuse validation with “enabling immaturity” or “weakness” when in fact it is a highly functional skill to apply because it helps to settle intense emotions and to think more rationally.
+It is also important to remember that validation doesn’t mean at all that a person with BPD should get his way because he feels so strongly about something, but only that his feelings are understandable.
+Unfortunately, it is common for people – even people with BPD – to confuse validation with “enabling immaturity” or “weakness” when in fact it is a highly functional skill to apply because it helps to settle intense emotions and think more rationally.

 I have written two articles about validation if you would like to learn more about it… article one, article two.
 For very good reason I revisit the concept of validation in several of my articles at BreakAway MHE… that being that validation is often misunderstood and severely lacking in families, relationships, and childhood development – with the long-term consequences including people getting and remaining unwell in their mental health, over and over again, generation after generation.